mtalcott/pi-home-dash/README.md

 ## Acknowledgments

-- [omni-epd](https://github.com/robweber/omni-epd) for simplified e-ink display control
+- [GregDMeyer/IT8951](https://github.com/GregDMeyer/IT8951) for enhanced e-ink display control with partial refresh support
 - [netdata](https://www.netdata.cloud/) for real-time performance monitoring
 - Waveshare for e-Paper display hardware and drivers
 - DAKboard for dashboard inspiration